-A family of micro-moths, sometimes called Silk Moths, are the Ermine Moths (Yponomeutidae).
+A micro-moth family, sometimes called Silk Moths, is the Ermine Moths (Yponomeutidae).
 The caterpillars make a silk cocoon around their habitat.
-In some species, these can be huge spins, so that trees or shrubs are quite covered and bare any leaves.
+In some species, these can be massive spins, so trees or shrubs are quite covered and bare any leaves.
 The caterpillars feed on the fresh leaves of the tree.
-In Europe, there are about 60 different species and in the Netherlands about 10 to 20.
-In most species, the moths keep in the resting position their wings like a roof over their bodies.
+In Europe, there are about 60 different species, and in the Netherlands, about 10 to 20.
+In most species, the moths keep their wings in the resting position like a roof over their bodies.

 Subfamily: Yponomeutinae